morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule 404A**: If a page is not found, then the entire site|Internet is down.

 #### Rule 600613: Used to go to websites instead of going directly. - /u/vballboss

+#### Rule Ferengi: Users want their problem fixed quickly.
+Bribes will ensure they will be. - /u/trro16p

 *****
  # Users Will